 There are so many game bundles on the internet (thank you, Humble Bundle, for making this a trend) that The Open Bundle is easy to overlook.
 Its name is simple but not descriptive, and to be honest it doesn’t actually include any games.
 Instead, it has art, music, and code for making games.
 What really makes it special, though, is that it’s a grand experiment in leveraging crowdfunding to make releasing things under Creative Commons licensing viable for artists.

 The way the Open Bundle works is simple.
-Anyone who pays at least $10 gets to use all the assets offered by 6 artists for free under a Creative Commons Attribution (CC-BY) license — they can modify it, use it as-is, or whatever they want (commercial or non) as long as they give credit to the original artist(s) somewhere in the work.
-In addition to this, however, if the funding campaign reaches its goal within the time allotted, the artists will release all of this material under a CC-BY license for anyone to use, whether they paid for it or not.
+Pay at least $10, get to use 6 artists’ assets for free under a Creative Commons Attribution (CC-BY) license.
+Purchasers can modify them, use them as-is, or whatever they want (commercial or non).
+The only stipulation is they must give credit to the original artist(s) somewhere in the work.
+If the funding campaign reaches its goal within the time allotted, the artists will release all of this material under a CC-BY license for anyone to use, whether they paid for it or not.

-I think this is a fantastic idea and would like to see it succeed so that more people will be inclined to do stuff like this in the future.
+I think this is a fantastic idea.
+I would like to see it succeed to encourage others to do stuff like this in the future.
 If you have $10 to spare and any interest in making games or even just supporting a neat experiment in open stuff on the internet, why not at least give The Open Bundle a look?